Last updated on May 26, 2023

 Besides its obvious synergy with just about any +1/+1 counter card, Anafenza is an aggressively costed 4/4 for three mana with a built-in graveyard-hoser, making it very effective in any environment with reanimator decks running around.
 Sadly, Anafenza is mostly outclassed by the other counters-themed Abzan commanders and serves you better in the 99 rather than in the command zone.

-Anikthea, Hand of Erebos is one of the face cards for the Commander Masters precons, and we won’t know the true extent of its power until we see the rest of the new cards from the set.
-That said, we can always speculate.
+Anikthea, Hand of Erebos is one of the face cards for the Commander Masters precons, and the ceiling on its power level is incredible.

 Anikthea is an enchantment creature lord that’ll help keep your enchantments around by returning 3/3 zombie creature copies of them to the battlefield.
 On its face this has potential to keep things like Eidolon of Blossoms and Eidolon of Countless Battles around, ensuring you always have value generators or threats on the field.
 Turning non-creature enchantments into creature tokens means they can suddenly be affected by populate effects.